Momtaz1992/weatherApp/README.md

 # Weather App Project
 This Weather App is a simple web application that allows users to check the weather conditions for a specific location.
 It uses HTML, CSS, and JavaScript to create an interactive and user-friendly interface.
 The app fetches weather data from the OpenWeatherMap API.

-Certainly!
-Here's an example of a short README file for a weather app project using HTML, CSS, JavaScript, and an API:

 ## How to Use

 1. Clone the repository to your local machine using `git clone`.